Gmugra/net.cactusthorn.maven/README.md

 ## ZIP-artifacts with parameterized configuration files
 Sometimes it's nice to have ZIP-artifacts with different configuration files (and resources) which will be late used during deployment the project in various environments(e.g. deployment with [Jenkins](https://jenkins.io/)).
 So, for each environment we want to have specific ZIP, filled with specific (for the environment) configurations, resources and so on.
-Note: It support default configurations and overriding default configuration files.
+Note: It support default configurations/properties and overriding default configuration/properties.

 ## couple of maven hints